 “So what is it with you?” said Auntie Enora.
 Erik planted a hand on his hip and gestured with the cigarette.
 “Do you really need to be a woman?
 Are you just miserable otherwise?
 I mean, I can’t really help you with that, but once I’m gone I’m sure the boy can call someone else…”

 “I,” Ann said, and paused (another big thing for her).
 “No, actually.
 I believe we’re quite happy as we are.
-Although I do know a few boys down at the Black Orchid who would be just overjoyed to hear that.
+Although I do have some friends down at the Black Orchid who would be just overjoyed to hear that.
 Can you give me a name?
 Wait, I have to write it down…” She didn’t carry a pencil.
 Milo carried a pencil.

 “Miz Ann, I’ll leave you a name before I go — although I’m not certain the boy’s uncle would feel right about your using him that way…”